-Students will gain knowledge of and the ability to develop complex (dynamic) mechatronic systems, where the particular focus is on major demands on control and regulation.
+Students will gain knowledge of and the ability to develop complex mechatronic systems, including the particular focus on control systems.
 Students will also gain experience of the completion of project work in a context of 'innovation and enterprise'.
 The work of the project is organised into a virtual company, and students must complete all phases of development from the idea to the manufacture of a fully functioning prototype, taking into account finance, external suppliers, etc. In addition, the semester includes two electives, in which students can consolidate their chosen profile from the fourth semester and thus become specialists, or become 'experts on the team'.